opturtio/2DPathFinder/Doc/weekly_reports/weekly_report_4.md

-# Weekly report 3
+# Weekly report 4

 ### Sunday 19.11.2023
-I started to get stress because I feel like I am not proceeding in my project so I decided to spent this day doing this project even that I feel sick.
+I started to get stressed because I feel like I am not proceeding with my project, so I decided to spent this day doing this project even that I feel sick.
 I hope I feel better next week.
 I started to create the Graph and GraphBuilder classes.
+I installed StyleCop to take care of the style check.
+I find out there is a lot of style checking to do.
+I fixed most of the style checks, which was extremely educating.
+I learned also how to use "this." in class variables and methods.
+I realized it highly improves the code readability.
+I have to sit in front of the computer the whole day and do not really feel sick anymore.
+It was a nice day because I could do the Graph and GraphBuilder classes.
+Now that the graph is built, I can start creating the Dijkstra algorithm.
+I hope to create both Dijkstra and JPS algorithms this week.